kora-projects/kora-docs/mkdocs/blog/en/kora-documentation-in-the-ai-era.md

 That makes retrieval and explanation easier.

-## The Framework Knowledge Stack Can Be Queried From the Project Context
+## The Framework Knowledge Stack Can Be Queried From the Project Context { #queried-project-context }

 The most significant advantage over ordinary documentation search is that the agent sees the current project.